Keyboard shortcuts

 TP-Link M7350

-You can get it from:
+You can get your TP-Link M7350 from:

 Installation & Usage

 Follow the release installation guide.
 Substitute ./installer orbic for ./installer tplink in other documentation.
-The rayhunter UI will be available at http://192.168.0.1:8080.
+The Rayhunter UI will be available at http://192.168.0.1:8080.

 ./installer util tplink-start-telnet